interplanetary-robot/Verilog.jl/README.md

 * better documentation!
 * more unit tests!
 * support for sequential logic as well as combinatorial logic
-* support for input and output labeling
-* support for muxes, wire arrays, and simple conditionals
+* translation of muxes and simple conditionals
 * tools for automatic verification
 * automatically convert println() to nonsynthesizable "display"